-Her industry background began in 2003 and has enabled her to work in the UK and overseas in a variety of operational and strategic roles in the public, voluntary and higher education sports sector.
-The organisations that Jo has worked with include East Staffordshire Borough Council, Wigan Leisure and Culture Trust, Harbour Sport, North Harbour Tennis, BADMINTON England, Cricket Without Boundaries, Cameroon Cricket Federation and Leeds Trinity University.
+Jo completed her Bachelor’s degree in Sport and Recreation Management at Birmingham University (2003) and Master’s degree in Sport, Culture and Community at Sheffield Hallam University (2012).
+In 2020 she completed her PhD in international Sport for Development at Leeds Trinity University.
+For her PhD research she conducted a study in Cameroon studying power relations and practices of international sport-for-development partnerships between UK and US based sport organisations working in Cameroon.
+Jo’s industry background in the UK, Africa and New Zealand has enabled her to work in a variety of operational and strategic roles in the public, voluntary and higher education sports sector.
+Jo has worked for East Staffordshire Borough Council, Wigan Leisure and Culture Trust, Harbour Sport, North Harbour Tennis, BADMINTON England, Cricket Without Boundaries, Cameroon Cricket Federation and Leeds Trinity University.

 Sport Business Management